codygunton/NBA-Shooter-Profiler/eda-and-cleaning.md

 We see a number of expected correlations.
 For example:

 -   There is a weak correlation between shot distance and closest defender distance.
 This is because challenging a player at the basket requires closer coverage than covering a player shooting from farther out.
--   We see a strong correlation between dribbles and touch time.
-This is because, in  This is to be expected, since, typically, longer touch times require more dribbles from the player, and, conversely, a larger number of dribbles tends to indicate a longer touch time.
+-   We see a strong correlation between DRIBBLES and TOUCH_TIME.
+This is to be expected, since, typically, longer touch times require more dribbles from the player, and, conversely, a larger number of dribbles tends to indicate a longer touch time.

-For players near the basket (at least), it can happen that DRIBBLES and TOUCH_TIME are less strongly correlated.
-E.g., Anthony Davis in losses, Tyson Chandler in wins.
+For players who play nearer to the basket (e.g., Deandre Jordan), it can happen that DRIBBLES and TOUCH_TIME are less strongly correlated than for other players (e.g., Stephen Curry).

     def plot_player_heatmap(pname):
         ddf = df[(df.player_name==pname)]